Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 Critical detail: Leasehold values depreciate as years remaining decrease.
 A villa with 25 years left is worth more than the same villa with 10 years left.
 Factor this into your investment calculations.

-Buying in Bali doesn’t mean your income disappears from the ATO’s radar.
-Australian tax residents must declare worldwide income — including rental income from Bali property.
+Buying in Bali doesn’t mean your income disappears from your home country’s tax authority.
+Most countries require tax residents to declare worldwide income — including rental income from overseas property.

 What you must do:

-- Declare rental income to the ATO, converted to AUD
+- Declare rental income to your home-country tax authority

-- Pay Capital Gains Tax when you sell (no main residence exemption for overseas property)
+- Pay Capital Gains Tax when you sell (rules vary by country)

-Get the full breakdown in our Australian Tax Guide for Bali Property.
+Get more details in our Tax Guide for Bali Property.

 Mistake #5: Not Using a Local Legal Partner